 Adobe has been used extensively throughout the house.
-Adobe is a sustainable, fairly green building material since it is hardened mud (dirt + water).
+Adobe is a sustainable, green building material, since all it consists of is hardened mud (dirt + water).

 The ground floor is poured adobe mud, sealed with boiled linseed oil.
-The adobe floor took about 6 coats of linseed oil, as it is to be applied until the adobe will not absorb any more.
+The adobe floor took about 6 coats of linseed oil, as it was applied until the adobe would not absorb any more.

 By that time that the walls were built, the bricks had dried, so to give them some moisture they were plunked into water, then the brick was simply pushed into place.
 An adobe mortar was used in between the brick layers while an adobe plaster covers the inside of the walls.

 Salvaged / Reclaimed Materials